JamesA-Hunter/two-player-snake/server/README.md

-# server created using nodejs, express and socket.io
+# Server created using nodejs, express and socket.io